 Date of birth

-A Welsh international right back who joined the Royals in the summer of 2012, Gunter has played international football since U17 level.
+Chris Gunter is a Welsh international right back who joined the Royals in the summer of 2012, joining from Nottingham Forest.

-At 16, he became the youngest ever player to represent their U21 side and in 2007 the then Cardiff defender was named the Football League’s Apprentice of the Year.
+At 16, he became the youngest ever player to represent Wales' U21 side and in 2007 the then-Cardiff defender was named the Football League’s Apprentice of the Year.

 Such recognition earned him an eye-catching move to Tottenham Hotspur and, coincidentally, his debut for the North London outfit came against the Royals in an FA Cup tie.